SnehaKukrety/TDS_Project1/README.md

 - I used the GitHub API to scrape users in Moscow with over 50 followers and analyzed their repositories.
-- One surprising finding was that the majority of popular repositories were in Python, followed closely by JavaScript.
+- One surprising finding was that the majority of popular repositories were in JavaScript, followed closely by Python.
 - Developers in Moscow can benefit from collaborating more on open-source projects to increase visibility and followers.

 ## Project Overview